Refine by MP, party, committee, province, or result type.

 Lloyd LongfieldLiberal

 Business of Supply Mr. Speaker, I will be splitting my time with the member for Kingston and the Islands.
 It is a privilege today for me to stand to address this motion considering carbon pollution pricing.
-As hon. members in the House know, climate change is already having unprecedented effects o
+As hon. members in the House know, climate change is already having unprecedented effects on Canadians.

 February 7th, 2023House debate